FEHCom

-Consulting Qmail TIPN Publications
+Consulting djbware Publications

-Fight Spam with Qmail/SPAMCONTROL
+Fight Spam with s/qmail

 My current email situation can be viewed here.
 You find the following MRTG diagrams created with my qmail-mrtg and organized in the following table:

-My tcpserver/sslserver settings
+My sslserver settings

 #!/bin/sh

-QMAILDUID=`id -u qmaild`
+QMAILDU id=`id -u qmaild`

-QMAILDGID=`id -g qmaild`
+QMAILDG id=`id -g qmaild`

 export SMTPAUTH=""